 We’ve switched up a few things since this article was originally published.
-Here is the “2020 Approved” version of the best chaga mushroom supplements on the market.
+Here is the “2022 Approved” best chaga mushroom supplements on the market.

 While we are just now learning about the miraculous uses for chaga, the fungus has long been used for hundreds of years in countries such as Russia, Siberia, and parts of Asia.